grt107/grt-cookie-consent/README.md

   ```

 # Advanced Options
-You can modify plugin colors and cookie duration by using the following code:
+You can customize plugin colors and cookie duration by using the following code:

   ```html
 	<script>